 2. The NWDAF (data consumer) uses Nnrf_NFDiscovery service of NRF to discover and select DCCF.
 The information to discover and select a DCCF may include DNN, S-NSSAI, type of data to be collected and service area.
 And it also needs to discover NF-B and/or Data Repository.

 3a.
 The requesting NWDAF inquires the DCCF for example using the DCCF query service to discover if the data is not collected or is being collected or has been collected by some other NWDAF instance(s).
-The input parameters for the DCCF query service may contain one or more of following ones: Event ID list, Time period of data collection, Area of Interest.
+The input parameters for the DCCF query service may contain one or more of following ones:Analytics ID, Event ID list, Time period of data collection, Area of Interest, where in the Analytics ID indicates the event ID list are used to obtain the analytics for the Analytic ID.

+NOTE 1: The DCCF can be a standalone NF or can be a functionality of NWDAF, that depends on the configuration of operators.

 Scenario 1:

 3b-1.
 If the data has not been collected from NF-B before by other NWDAF instance(s), the DCCF responds to the requesting NWDAF with a message that the inquiry has no result.